f-aguzzi/af6502/README.md

 This emulator is still a work in progress.

-All of the so-called "legal" opcodes have been implemented.
-This is enough for many instances, but a large part of legacy software relies on optimizations created through the "illegal" opcodes.
+All opcodes have been implemented, but nothing has been thoroughly tested yet.
+Opcodes may not be working as intended, or completely misfire.

 ## Usage